-- An earned terminal degree in the discipline or closely related field. - At least six years of experience as an associate professor. - Classroom instruction must be judged by the department head as at least "good" in four of the last six years of annual evaluations, with no ratings below "satisfactory." - Scholarship and service must be judged by the department head as at least "good" in four of the last six years in which the faculty member was evaluated.
+- An earned terminal degree in the discipline or closely related field. - At least six years of experience as an associate professor. - Classroom instruction must be judged by the department head as at least "good" in four of the last six years of annual evaluations, with no ratings below "satisfactory." - Scholarship and service must be judged by the department head as "good" in four of the last six years in which the faculty member was evaluated.

 Years of experience in rank means experience at Arkansas Tech University unless, at the time of initial contract, credit is given for previous experience.
 Whether and to what extent prior experience will be included must be decided at the time of initial appointment in a mutually acceptable written agreement between the faculty member and Arkansas Tech University.
-All prior years must come from an accredited institution of higher learning or equivalent professional experience to be considered for credit against probationary periods and years required for promotion.
+All prior years must come from an accredited institution of higher learning to be considered for credit against probationary periods and years required for promotion.

-The department head and dean, in consultation with the DPTC and Vice President for Academic Affairs, will make determinations of what constitutes "closely related fields."
+The DPTC and department head in consultation with the Dean of the College and in keeping with accreditor guidelines will make final determinations of what constitutes "closely related fields."

-Even though the performance of a faculty member may be judged insufficient by an evaluator, the application must be allowed to proceed through the system if the faculty member so desires.
+Even though the teaching performance of a faculty member may be judged insufficient by an evaluator, the application must be allowed to proceed through the system if the faculty member so desires.

-All terminal degrees must be received from an accredited institution.
+All terminal degrees must be received from an institution accredited at the time of the awarding of the degree.